-Albert Einstein College of Medicine of Yeshiva University and Industrial Research, Ltd. In June 2000, the Company licensed a series of potent inhibitors of PNP from AECOM and IRL.
-The lead drug candidates from this collaboration are forodesine and BCX-4208.
-The Company has obtained worldwide exclusive rights to develop and ultimately distribute these, or any other, drug candidates that might arise from research on these inhibitors.
-The Company has the option to expand the Agreement to include other inventions in the field made by the investigators or employees of AECOM and IRL.
+Albert Einstein College of Medicine of Yeshiva University and Industrial Research, Ltd. ("AECOM" and "IRL" respectively).
+In June 2000, the Company licensed a series of potent PNP inhibitors from AECOM and IRL (collectively, the "Licensors").
+The license agreement was amended in July 2002, April 2005 and December 2009.
+The lead drug candidates from this collaboration are forodesine and BCX4208.
+The Company has obtained worldwide exclusive rights to develop and ultimately distribute these, or any other, drug candidates that might arise from research on these PNP inhibitors.
+The Company has the option to expand the agreement to include other inventions in the field made by the investigators or employees of the Licensors.
 The Company has agreed to use commercially reasonable efforts to develop these drugs.
+This license agreement may be terminated by the Company at any time by giving 60 days advance notice or in the event of material uncured breach by the Licensors.

-In addition, the Company has agreed to pay certain milestone payments for each licensed product (which range in the aggregate from \$1.4 million to almost \$4.0 million per indication) for future development of these inhibitors, single digit royalties on net sales of any resulting product made by the Company, and to share approximately one quarter of future payments received from other third-party partners, if any.
-In addition, the Company has agreed to pay annual license fees, which can range from \$150,000 to \$500,000, that are creditable against actual royalties and other payments due to AECOM and IRL.
-This agreement may be terminated by the Company at any time by giving 60 days advance notice or in the event of material uncured breach by AECOM and IRL.
+In addition, the Company agreed to pay certain milestone payments for each licensed product, which range in the aggregate from \$1.4 million to almost \$4.0 million per indication, for future development of these inhibitors, single digit royalties on net sales of any resulting product made by the Company, and to share approximately one quarter of future payments received from third-party sublicensees of the licensed PNP inhibitors, if any.
+The Company also agreed to pay annual license fees ranging from \$150,000 to \$500,000, creditable against actual royalties and other payments due to the Licensors.

-The University of Alabama at Birmingham.
+The University of Alabama at Birmingham ("UAB").
 The Company currently has agreements with UAB for influenza neuraminidase and complement inhibitors.
 Under the terms of these agreements, UAB performed specific research for the Company in return for research payments and license fees.
 UAB has granted the Company certain rights to any discoveries in these areas resulting from research developed by UAB or jointly developed with the Company.
-The Company has agreed to pay single digit royalties on BioCryst's sales of any resulting product and to share in future payments received from other third-party partners.
+The Company has agreed to pay single digit royalties on sales of any resulting product and to share in future payments received from other third-party partners.
 The Company has completed the research under the UAB agreements.
 These two agreements have initial 25-year terms, are automatically renewable for five-year terms throughout the life of the last patent and are terminable by the Company upon three months notice and by UAB under certain circumstances.
-Upon termination both parties shall cease using the other parties proprietary and confidential information and materials, the parties shall jointly own joint inventions and UAB shall resume full ownership of all UAB licensed products.
-There is currently no activity between the Company and UAB on these agreements, but when the Company licenses this technology, such as in the case of the Shionogi and Green Cross agreements, or commercializes products related to these programs, we will owe sublicense fees or royalties on amounts we receive.
+Upon termination each party shall cease using the other party's proprietary and confidential information and materials, the parties shall jointly own joint inventions and UAB shall resume full ownership of all UAB licensed products.
+There is currently no activity between the Company and UAB on these agreements, but when the Company licenses this technology, such as in the case of the Shionogi and Green Cross agreements, or commercializes products related to these programs, the Company will owe sublicense fees or royalties on amounts it receives.